Intervention

 Family Advocacy and Victim Support is Readily Available

-At CAC, our team of family advocates and victim supporters provides caring, one-on-one support to child victims and their non-offending family members.
+At the CAC, our team of family advocates and victim supporters provides caring, one-on-one support to child victims and their non-offending family members.
 From the first visit and throughout the healing process, your advocate checks in to understand your family’s immediate needs and help ease the stress you may be feeling.

 More Ways We Help